rowanmanning/rowanmanning.com/content/posts/2013-02-10-jekyll-site-redesign-build/index.md

 Once I had my site ported over to Jekyll, it was time for a redesign.
 As is always the case, I'd neglected the code quality of my own site far more than I would any work or freelance project.

-I made the move from LESS to Sass, which I've been meaning to do for a while, and have used <abbr title="Object-Oriented CSS">OOCSS</abbr> wherever possible.
+I made the move from LESS to Sass, which I've been meaning to do for a while, and have used {{< abbr "Object-Oriented CSS" >}}OOCSS{{< /abbr >}} wherever possible.
 The site's code is now a much better representation of my abilities (at least for the next month or two&hellip;).

 I'm now also using an excellent [icon font from Icomoon][icomoon].
 This has reduced the number of images used for styling to only one – the background noise.
 I'm really pleased with this!
 I'd recommend Icomoon to anyone wanting to start out with icon fonts.